 A single-rate system is not only fair, it also can satisfy the principles of simplicity, visibility, and stability.
-A single rate is clearly simple, and it is highly visible: one rate - as opposed to the current, confusing mess- will stand out and be remembered by all.
-A simple, visible system also can be stable by keeping it our eyes on the single rate, we can keep politicians' hands off at
+A single rate is clearly simple, and it is highly visible: one rate-as opposed to the current, confusing mess-will stand out and be remembered by all.
+A simple, visible system also can be stable by keeping our eyes on the single rate, we can keep politicians! hands off it.